-Your outboard has a trim/tilt control called power trim.
-This enables the operator to easily adjust the position of the outboard by pressing the trim switch.
-Moving the outboard in closer to the boat transom is called trimming in or down.
-Moving the outboard further away from the boat transom is called trimming out or up.
-The term trim generally refers to the adjustment of the outboard within the first 20° range of travel.
-This is the range used while operating your boat on plane.
-The term tilt is generally used when referring to adjusting the outboard further up out of the water.
+- a Trim switch - b Trim range - c Tilt range - Pressing (DN): Moves the outboard in closer to the boat transom, called trimming in or down. - Pressing (UP): Moves the outboard further away from the boat transom, called trimming out or up. - The term trim generally refers to the adjustment of the outboard within the first 20° range of travel. - The term tilt generally refers to adjusting the outboard further up out of the water.

 With the engine turned off, the outboard can be tilted out of the water.
 At low idle speed, the outboard can also be tilted up past the trim range to permit, for example, shallow water operation.